Going up, down and something in the middle

 - Ideally look for a reference point – 1KHz is typical, or you could be describing a curve, not a line.

-- Look for a reference level for the reference point – 85dB at 1M is common.
-If not the speaker could have a loudness curve, and loose the bass at volume.
+- Look for a reference level for the reference point – 80dB at 1M is common.
+If not the speaker could have a DSP bass cheat, and will just lose bass as it gets louder.

 - The tighter the tolerance over the wider the frequency range the better